YuriGardinazzi/ProtocellSimulator/elementare_6/README.md

 ![random change](random_change.svg)
 ### TO FIX
-__UpdateSpecies()__ not implemented, still raises errors during runtime
+__UpdateSpecies()__ not implemented, still raises errors during runtime this function should correct values of different species at runtime
 ```c++
   void UpdateSpecies(){
     float A = rr_ -> getValue("A_0");